icampus-wildau/ros-i2c/README.md

 This package provides a ROS 2 node that allows for communication with I²C devices connected to the host system.
 Data can be simply transmitted to I²C peripherals, such as micro controllers or actuators, by publishing ROS 2 messages to the I²C node.

+# Features & Compatibility

+Features of the I²C-Node:
+- Transmit 8-bit data
+- Transmit 16-bit data
+- Transmit byte arrays (up to 30 bytes)

+Future work:
+- scanning for connected peripherals
+- receiving data from peripherals

+> [!NOTE]
+> The ROS I²C package is designed and tested to work well with **ROS 2 (Humble)** on a **Raspberry Pi 4 (Model B)**.
+However, it should be compatible with any platform supported by both ROS 2 and the [smbus2](https://github.com/kplindegaard/smbus2) Python library.

 <!-- MD+:generate.getting_started.pakk
 header = '# Getting Started using [pakk](https://github.com/iCampus-Wildau/pakk)'
 level = 1